National Ultralight Inc.

 He first instructed in Challengers at National Ultralight's flight school in 1984.

-he flies the DH82A Tiger Moth, Fairchild Cornell, Bellanca Cruisemaster and other types.
+Tiger Moth, Fairchild Cornell, Bellanca Cruisemaster and other classics.

 Oh, I have slipped the surly bonds of Earth,